thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

  1. Go to the Microsoft Download Center - <https://www.microsoft.com/en-us/sql-server/sql-server-downloads> and download the latest developer version for your machine
     ![](/assets/images/sqlserver/sql_server_download_page.png)

- 2. Once, the download is completed, run the downloaded exe and choose Basic for installation type.
+ 2. Once the download is completed, run the downloaded .exe file and choose Basic for the installation type.

     ![](/assets/images/sqlserver/sql_server_install_page.png)

- 3. Continue with the installation and  once the installation is complete , click Close.
+ 3. Continue with the installation and once the installation is complete, click Close.

     ![](/assets/images/sqlserver/sql_server_install_successfully.png)

- 4. To verify the SQL server instance, Click Windows +R and type services.msc and click Ok.
-You should be able to see SQL Server instance running.
+ 4. To verify the SQL server instance, click Windows + R and type services.msc, then click Ok.
+You should be able to see a SQL Server instance running.
 Make a note of the sql server instance that you just created.

-    SQL server is that an instance is a copy of the sqlservr.exe executable that runs as an operating system service.
+    A SQL server instance is a copy of the sqlservr.exe executable that runs as an operating system service.

     ![](/assets/images/sqlserver/win_run.png)